 - Availability: Nationwide with particular relevance in rural areas.

-- Speeds: Speeds can vary by location and by the time of day but generally range from 100-200 Mbps.
+- Speeds: Speeds can vary by location and by the time of day but generally range from 100 to 200 Mbps.

 - Pros: Accessible even in the most remote locations, faster than traditional satellite internet.

-- Cons: Expensive initial setup costs, weather-related disruptions can occur.
+- Cons: Expensive initial setup costs compared to other providers.
+Weather related disruptions can occur.

 Internet Availability by Region